-In the event of telephone operational problems, disconnect the control by removing the plug from the RJ31X (CA38A in Canada) telephone wall jack.
-We recommend that your certified installer demonstrate disconnecting the phones on installation of the system.
-Do not disconnect the phone connection inside the control/communicator.
+In the event of telephone operational problems, disconnect the control from the phone line by removing the plug from the phone wall jack.
+We recommend that your installer demonstrate this disconnection on installation of the system.
+Do not attempt to disconnect the phone connection inside the control.
 Doing so will result in the loss of your phone lines.
-If the regular phone works correctly after the control/communicator has been disconnected from the phone lines, the control/communicator has a problem and should be returned for repair.
-If upon disconnection of the control/communicator, there is still a problem on the line, notify the telephone company that they have a problem and request prompt repair service.
-The user may not under any circumstances (in or out of warranty) attempt any service or repairs to the system.
-It must be returned to the factory or an authorized service agency for all repairs.
+If the regular phones work correctly after the control has been disconnected from the phone wall jack, the control has a problem and you should immediately call for service.
+If upon disconnection of the control, there is still a problem on the phone line, notify the Telephone Company that they have a problem and request prompt phone repair service.
+The user may not under any circumstances attempt any service or repairs to the security system.
+Repairs must be made only by authorized service (see the LIMITED WARRANTY statement for information on how to obtain service).